Bhoomi20/UNet_Aerial_Image_Segmentation/README.md

 The code is integrated with the UI in UiServer.py file

 # Execution
-Open python executable terminal and run
+Open python executable terminal and then execute the below command.
---- py UiServer.py
+-- py UiServer.py
 this will open a browser in localhost - http://127.0.0.1:5000/

 # Result